Skip to content

 South Carolina Domestic Violence Law

-What you're facing under 16-25-20, how the penalties scale, and the questions your attorney needs to answer, specific to South Carolina (SC) domestic violence law.
+What you are facing under 16-25-20, how the penalties scale, and the questions an attorney needs to answer — under South Carolina (SC) domestic-violence law.

 30 days (third degree); 3 years (second degree); 10 years (first degree)